forestgrape/coronavirus/index.md

 - features of viruses
 - features of coronaviruses
 - life cycle
-- life cycle requirements
+- life cycle constraints
 - evolution and adaption
 - habitat
 - [habitat of sars-cov-2](#habitat-of-sars-cov-2)

-## features of viruses
+## Introduction

-A virus is a form of life which can't produce all of its needed  enzyme.
-While outside of a cell and ready to infect a cell a virus is called virion.
+> <span id='virus'> A _virus_ is a form of life which can't produce all of its needed  enzymes.
+While outside of a cell and ready to infect a cell a virus is called _virion_.</span>

 Once a virus hijacks/infects cells, it usually changes the cells metabolism to produce rough copies of itself.
 So viruses are dependent on the host cells.
-While viruses can be fatal for individuals, longterm surviving virus strains often have a symbiontic relation with their natural host life form as a whole.
+Therefore longterm surviving virus strains often have a symbiontic relation with their natural host life form as a whole but they can be fatal for individuals.
 Survival of fit ecosystem is ubiquitous in nature.

+> <span id='infected-cell'> An cell is called _infected_ by a virus if it contains genetic material of a virus which influences the cells metabolism.
+These can mean that the virus replicates in the cell.
+A cell is also called infected by this definition is only some viral genes are translated. </span>

+> <span id='infected-entity'> A entity is called _infected_ by a virus if it contains cells that are infected, where an entity can be a tissue, an organ or an organism.</span>

 ## features of coronaviruses
-Coronaviruses belong to Nidoviruses which share patterns of replication within a cell.
+Coronaviruses belong to Nidoviruses which share a pattern of replication within a cell.
-Nidoviruses in turn are positive single-stranded, non-segmented and enveloped RNA viruses.
-This means that their genetic material is encoded as a single positive strand of RNA, so the same way as messanger RNA pieces of the cell.
+Nidoviruses are positive single-stranded, non-segmented and enveloped RNA viruses.
+This means that their genetic material is encoded as a single positive strand of RNA - the same way as messanger RNA pieces of the cell.
 Enveloped means they have a membrane.
 The membrane consits of a lipid bilayer and proteins and forms a sphere.
-Among those proteins are large spike proteins.
+Among the membrane proteins are large spike proteins.
 Theses spike protein point out of the sphere, which gives coronaviruses a crown (in latin corona) like appearance under the electron microscope.

+### proteins
+- cleavage other proteins and RNA [to check]
+- structural proteins: used to give newly built viruses structure.
+These are the membrane proteins and the internal protein N stabilizes the RNA
+- diminish host defence

 ## life cycle
 [in work]

-steps in [<step>] are facultatif.
-### reach the target
+### reach the target cell
-- [a host containing target cells] (this step is facultative if the hosts immune system isn't yet strong and so more virions in )
-- [tissue containing target cells]
+A virion needs to be matched with a target cell upto some dozens of nanometers.
+The match can be the active or passive i.e. the virion reaches the host or the host reaches the virion.
+These can involve the following steps (steps in [<step>] are facultatif):
+- [an exploitable host]
+- [an exploitable tissue]
 - an exploitable cell

 ### cell entry
 - virus gets attached to the matching receptor on the target cell mostly via the spike protein
 - fusion of the viral envelope with host cell membranes
 - release of genetic material and proteins into the cell
 - start metabolism

 ### metabolism
 [in work]
-- translate the genome with frameshifting -> cleave into pieces -> assemble -> polymerase protein (protein capable of transcripting RNA to RNA)
+- translate the genome with frameshifting -cleave-> pieces -assemble-> polymerase protein (protein capable of transcripting RNA to RNA)
 - start transcription yield new mRNAs, which in turn are translated to proteins
-- these proteins produced have various tasks:
-    - cleavage proteins
-    - structural proteins: used to give newly built viruses structure
-    - diminish host defence

 ### replication
 The metabolism can produce new virions which are released from the cell.